How can you find your official address?

 All major bodies including the emergency services obtain their address data from the NLPG, so if you haven't registered your address, you may encounter difficulties; enroling on the electoral register, obtaining mail, deliveries and services from a variety of sources including being located by the emergency services, service connections by utilities companies, applying for a credit card (and your credit score), obtaining goods by mail order and even selling a property.

-I can't find my address on your database
+You can't find your address on our database

 Hertsmere Address Search is updated with all new addresses from the LLPG once a month, so if your property is a new build, do not panic; it may not have been uploaded yet, or the developer may not have submitted a street naming and numbering application.

 It is best to contact us just to be on the safe side.